 Origin and history of the daffodil flower

 - Soil : They prefer well-drained, slightly acidic soil.
 If the soil is very clayey, you can mix in sand to improve drainage.
-Adding organic matter such as compost will also provide additional nutrients.
+Adding organic matter such as compost will also provide them with additional nutrients.

 These simple steps will ensure your daffodils bloom year after year, filling your space with color and life.

 - Artistic inspiration : This flower has been a muse for poets and painters.
-William Wordsworth wrote a famous poem entitled "I Wandered Lonely as a Cloud" dedicated to daffodils.
+William Wordsworth wrote a famous poem entitled "I Wandered Lonely as a Cloud," dedicated to daffodils.

 - National flower: In Wales, the daffodil is one of the national symbols along with the leek.